 What is a Gamekeeper's role?

-Gamekeepers typically work on country estates, private lands, or in national parks where game species are present.
+Gamekeepers usually work on country estates, private lands, or in national parks where game species are present.

 What skills are required to be a Gamekeeper?